 - You'll only be working with this person for a one-off project

 To invite someone as a base collaborator, go into the base to which you'd like to invite someone, and click the share button to open the base share dialog.
-From the base share dialog, you can also see everyone who has access to the base, including base collaborators and team members.
+From the base share dialog, you can also see everyone who has access to the base, including base collaborators and workspace collaborators.
 To learn more on how to invite someone as a base collaborator, please read this article on adding someone as a base collaborator.

 Please note that if you add someone as a base collaborator, they will be able to see everything in your base.
-You cannot block a team member or base collaborator from seeing certain tables (or fields, or records) in a base.
+You cannot block a workspace collaborator or base collaborator from seeing certain tables (or fields, or records) in a base.
 If you do not want someone to be able to edit or see all of the tables in a base, consider creating a view share link instead.

 If you have been invited as a base collaborator to at least one base, on your homepage, you will see a grouping of bases called Bases shared with me.
 These are all of the bases on which you are a base collaborator.

-In many cases, you might need to work with people that you don't want to bring on as team members or base collaborators.
+In many cases, you might need to work with people that you don't want to bring on as workspace or base collaborators.
 For example, you might need to collect information from contractors, clients, or volunteers without showing those people anything in your bases; you might also want to show people some parts of a base without showing them all of the information in a base.

 Forms let you collect information from anyone and save it automatically to an Airtable base.
 Forms are automatically generated from your existing table and then give you the ability to rearrange and remove fields.
-On Pro plan teams, you can get additional form customization options.
+On Pro plan workspaces, you can get additional form customization options.

 Forms are useful for collecting information from contractors, clients, or volunteers, without having to show those people anything in your bases.

 Read this for a step-by-step guide to making your own forms.